dodeleye99/accelerated-cpp/8_GenericFunctions/README.md

 * Defining generic functions using templates, as explained above.
 * Specifying the type parameter of a function template call, necessary when it cannot be inferred implicitly.
 * Defining namespaces to group related names together in a new scope.
+* Input (read) iterators, that can access/read (but may not be able to reassign) the values that they point to.
 * Output (write) iterators, that can reassign (but may not be able to read) the values that they point to.
-* Input and output stream iterators, used to sequentially read from the standand input stream and write to the standard output stream respectively.
+* Input and output stream iterators, used to sequentially read from an input stream and to write to an output stream respectively.